sadreazami/LSTMFall/README.md

 H. Sadreazami, M. Bolic and S. Rajan, ON THE USE OF ULTRA WIDEBAND RADAR AND STACKED LSTM-RNN FOR AT HOME FALL DETECTION, Life Sciences Conference, pp. 255-258, 2018.

-If you find the script helpful, please cite the the paper.
+If you find the script helpful, please cite the paper.

 Contact me if you have questions.